 Don’t run.
 If you encounter a bear stay calm and confident.
 I know this is hard.
-Even with all this mental practice, I didn’t act the way I should have the one time I encountered a bear.
+Even with all this mental practice, I didn’t act the way I should have the one time I had a close encountered with a bear.

 I still remember the feeling of my breath getting caught in my chest.
 The bear didn’t notice me (or didn’t care).
 I took a few steps back, turned and ran.
 That was a big no no!
 Don’t run!

 Why shouldn’t you run?
 Apparently, running makes you look like prey.
 You don’t want to be prey.
-You especially don’t want your small children to look like easy running prey.
+You especially don’t want your small children to look like yummy running prey.

-If you encounter a bear stand your ground and get out your bear spray and retreat.
+If you encounter a bear stand your ground, get out your bear spray, and retreat.

 If you are a group gather close together.
 Pick up the young kids.
 Stay facing the bear, speak loudly but calmly and move away.
 You might say “Hey bear I see you.
 Sorry to have bothered you… we’re just walking away now”.